vfarcic/devops24/manuscript/04-helm.md

 If this command is used in the continuous deployment processes, we would need to set the tag explicitly through the `--set` argument to ensure that the correct image is used.
 The host, on the other hand, is static and unlikely to change often (if ever).
 We would be better of defining it in `values.yaml`.
 However, since I could not predict what will be your host, we had to define it as the `--set` argument.

 Please note that minishift does not support Ingress (at least not by default).
-So, it was created but it has no effect.
-I though that it is a better option than to use different commands for OpenShift than for the rest of the flavors.
+So, it was created, but it has no effect.
+I thought that it is a better option than to use different commands for OpenShift than for the rest of the flavors.
 If minishift is your choice, feel free to add `--set ingress.enable=false` to the previous command.

 The output of the `upgrade` is the same as if we executed `install` (resources are removed for brevity).